Using residential and gas-powered mowers over many years, I was very skeptical of the cutting performance of an electric lawn mower.

 Your ground speed needs to be adjusted to your mowing conditions to receive a good cut.
 If you don’t properly adjust your speeds and move too fast through your lawn, your Ego mower will give you a bad or uneven cut because it may just be pushing over some of the grass instead of cutting it.

-Your lawn mower is put under heavy load when it is cutting thick, tall or wet grass.
+Your lawn mower is put under a heavy load when it is cutting thick, tall, or wet grass.
 You must slow down so your mower is better able to handle the load.

 Ego Lawn Mower Deck is Damaged

 The deck shell is designed to move air under the deck with the assistance of the mower blade.
 This air movement creates a suction under the deck to stand the grass tall while the blade passes by to give it a precise even cut.
 A damaged deck shell can affect the cutting performance.